 We offer musicians a ready vehicle for significant civic involvement and pay them a modest per-program stipend for sharing their time and talents.

 Participating senior groups and communities receive outstanding music programs for reasonable fees assessed individually and based on a sliding scale.
 We can subsidize up to 100% of fees for low-income nonprofits and home-bound individuals, depending on need.

-In addition to our outreach performances, the Music for Seniors FREE Daytime Concert Series offers a concert each month, March through December, featuring celebrated musical guests.
+In addition to our outreach programs, the Music for Seniors FREE Daytime Concert Series offers a concert each month, March through December, featuring celebrated musical guests.
 These daytime concerts are scheduled at a variety of accessible venues across our service area and they are always free and open to all older adults, their companions and caregivers.

 Visit our Concerts page to see what's coming up and read about past events.